Galinvoyageur/hello-world/README.md

 Hi everybody

-Galinvoyageur here, I am a senior PCB designer from long time ago I try this new platform for make some design.
+Galinvoyageur here, I am a senior PCB designer from long time ago, I try this new platform for make some design.